tan840/BigBlue_nextGen/README.md

 # BigBlue_nextGen
- Worked on the 2nd part of youtube short video with cinemachine and timeline
+ The is the sceond part of bigblue.
+It is where the story extends and with the story, we tried to make the visuals better.